influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/functions/time-and-date.md

 - **interval**: Bin interval.
 - **expression**: Time expression to operate on.
   Can be a constant, column, or function.
-  The output timestamp uses the time zone this time expression.
+  The output timestamp uses the time zone from this time expression.
 - **origin_timestamp**: Starting point used to determine bin boundaries.
   This must be a "wall clock" timestamp (no time zone).
   _Default is the Unix epoch._